 *There are a couple companies in China making and selling Kenny G Saxophones claiming they have our permission..
-This is not correct they are making these saxophones without our permission selling them and keeping the money and the quality is not good.
+This is not correct, they are making these saxophones without our permission selling them, keeping the money and the quality is not good.

 *If you purchase a Kenny G saxophones and want it to be the real thing then you must purchase it from this website www.kennygsaxophones.com Kenny G Saxophones or one of our Official Dealers listed on this site.

 www.kennygsaxophones.com Kenny G Saxophones